Tragically, many drug addict beginning using drugs between the ages of 12 and 14-years-old.

 "You've got to have that talk now because these kids need to see it," said Duhaime.
 "If not for nothing more than to start discussing it and opening the door before it becomes an issue."

 "People need to know about this stuff, instead of keeping it in the dark," said Jordan Shuman.
 "You know it's happening more and more everywhere, every community is seeing it, every type of person.
-For children to start seeing it, teachers starting to talk about it, it's going to help prevent certain things."
+For children to start seeing it, teachers starting to talk about it, it's going to help prevent certain things.""Chasing Hope" runs about 40 minutes and is available online.

 Spring Green Educational Foundation is also making a more in-depth documentary discussing opioid addiction with a look at the reason behind the crisis.